Funding Your Education - Domestic students

 - Program-specific scholarships: Be sure to browse the Undergraduate Award Search tool to explore hundreds of scholarships available each year.
 Search for available awards by academic year, college/program and be sure to make note of individual application deadlines.

-- Entrance Bursaries: 550 awards of $4,000 for first year of study to those students who have demonstrated financial need.
-Apply by April 15.
+- Registrar's Entrance Bursaries: 550 awards of $4,000 for first year of study to those students who have demonstrated financial need.
+Applications are due April 15.

 - Accessibility Bursaries: 200 awards of $14,000 payable over four years to those who have demonstrated financial need.
-Apply by April 15.
+Applications are due April 15.

 There are many opportunities to make money while you are at the University of Guelph.
 Here are some options: